alexec/www.alexecollins.com/source/2015-01-17-elastic-search-in-a-box-with-docker.html.md

 </plugin>
 ~~~

-The plugin neees some files to create the app, so in `src/main/docker/searchinabox` create  a `Dockerfile` that:
+The plugin neees some files to create the app.
+Each directory in `src/main/docker` in treated as a container, so in `src/main/docker/searchinabox` create a `Dockerfile` that:

 1. Adds the JAR,
 2. Adds a configuration file,
-3. Exposes the port - both our app on 8080, and Elastic Search on 9200 and 9300,
+3. Exposes the ports - both our app on 8080, and Elastic Search on 9200 and 9300 (so it can join a cluster),
 4. Sets the start-up command (which also set the classpath to allow us to load the config).

 ~~~